ibanknatoPrad/emuDownloadCenter-wiki/Emulator-pearpc.md

 Please note: This emulator **needs BIOS image(s)** to start ROM files!

 _PearPC (PowerPC Architecture Emulator) is an PowerPC emulator.
-NOTE: PearPC requires a client OS (such as Darwin for PowerPC, Mac OS X or Mandrake Linux 9.1 for PowerPC) that runs in the emulator.
-Screenshot taken from http://pearpc.sourceforge.net/screenshots.html._
+NOTE: PearPC requires a client OS (such as Darwin for PowerPC, Mac OS X or Mandrake Linux 9.1 for PowerPC) that runs in the emulator._

 :link: [**Emulator website**](http://github.com/sebastianbiallas/pearpc)
 ***